zengbing15/lumos_doc/docs/tutorials/account.md

 - If you are running a **DEV blockchain**, specify the `args` in the `block_assembler` section in ckb.toml with the `lock_arg` of the account for receiving mining rewards.

+  This step is to set up the miner for receive mining rewards (CKB capacity) that can be used for developing and testing purpose.

   ```
   $ ed devnet/ckb.toml <<EOF
   143a